Nigel-Mark-Smith/covid_alerts/README.md

 # covid_alerts

-This repository delivers utility scripts covid_alerts.bat, general_alerts.py and trust_deaths.py which support the processing of publicly available COVID-19 data to raise alerts to the user relating to negative trends in this data.
-The data is either retrieved through the COVID-19 API or from an Excel spreadsheet available on an NHS web site.
-The python utilities have configuration files which allow the criteria under which alerts are raised to be changed to increase or decrease 'sensitivity'.
+This repository delivers utility scripts covid_alerts.bat and general_alerts.py which support the processing of publicly available COVID-19 data to raise alerts to the user relating to negative trends in this data.
+The data is retrieved through the COVID-19 API.
+The python utility general_alerts.py has a configuration files which allow the criteria under which alerts are raised to be changed to increase or decrease 'sensitivity'.
 It is envisaged that script covid_alerts.bat should be run daily to assist any user in being 'alert' to current COVID-19 trends.
-As perparation for running this script the user should add the names of any LTLA ( Local Tier Local Authority ) they wish to monitor in the ../config/general_alerts.csv configuration file and any NHS trust they wish to monitor to configuration file ../config/trust_deaths.csv
+As perparation for running this script the user should add the names of any LTLA ( Local Tier Local Authority ) they wish to monitor in the ../config/general_alerts.csv configuration file.

 Deliverables
 ------------